Sports memorabilia – can this investment hotspot keep its shine?

 There is a rich online market for sports memorabilia, including trading platforms such as Firma Stella or Exclusive Memorabilia.
 Auction site eBay is a popular choice for investors who know what they are looking for and have a good idea about pricing.

 There are also sports memorabilia platforms such as Rally, an app from a New York-based company that enables users to buy and sell equity shares in sports memorabilia and other collectibles.
-In June 2023 Rally opened a museum at its Broadway headquarters featuring items open to investment, ranging from an original 1955 Porsche Speedster and a complete Triceratops skull to an original full set of pristine first-edition Pokémon cards.
+In June 2023 Rally opened a museum at its Broadway headquarters featuring items open to investment, ranging from an original 1955 Porsche Speedster to a complete Triceratops skull and an original full set of pristine first-edition Pokémon cards.

-NBA paves the way
+NBA paves the way on NFTs

 Investors can also trade on marketplaces such as Dapper Labs and Candy Digital.
 A more conventional way to buy sporting memorabilia is at auction, which gives buyers some protection and transparency.
 As long ago as 1997, Christie’s auctioned a 1907 World Series programme with a guide price of between $4,000 to $6,000, achieving an eventual sale price of £8,625.